ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/NeighbourSearch.md

         neighbourCells[i].push_back(i - 1 - cellsCols);
       }
     ...
     }
+    // Reset the flags
+    top = false;
+    left = false;
+    right = false;
+    bottom = false;
+    middle = false;
   }
+}
 ```
 The next step of the algorithm is to assign to each cell all its neighbouring cells.
 This logic is implemented in the `SphSolver::assignNeighbourCells` function.
 Depending to its position in the grid (middle, edge, corner) a cell could have 8, 5, or 3 neighbouring cells accordingly.
+Note that, since we know this information, we start with reserving the required memory for each cell vector, so that the following `push_backs` do not need to spend time re-allocating memory for the vector and copying the elements to the new memory.
 In this function, while we iterate over all cells, we use a number of flags (`top`, `left`, `right`, `bottom`, `middle`) in combination to a number of rules, to find eacg cell's neighbouring cells.
 For instance, all cell indices `>=` than the number of cell columns, denote that the cell iterator has passed the first (lowest) row of the grid, a fact that means that the current cell has a "bottom neighbour", and therefore, in the `neighbourCells` container, we add the index of the "bottom cell" (`push_back(i - cellsCols)`) to the current cell's inner vector (`neighbourCells[i]`), and set `bottom` to `true`.
 Following similar rules, we identify each cells position and assign the right neigbhouring cells to it, including the diagonal neighours.
 Finally, we reset the flags and move to the next cell.

 Up to this point, the algorithm's steps included logic that does not change during the time integration procedure, and thefore, the above mentioned functions are only used during initialisation (called at the end of `initialise` in `SPH-main.cpp`).
 However, the next steps are steps that need to be followed in each iteration, as the particles' positions change.

 ```
 void SphSolver::placeParticlesInCells(Fluid &data) {
+  int currentCellSize;
   for (int i = 0; i < numberOfCells; i++) {
+    currentCellSize = cells[i].size();
     cells[i].clear();
+    cells[i].reserve(static_cast<int>(memoryReservationFactor * currentCellSize));
   }

   double radiusOfInfluence = data.getRadInfl();